Jane Birkin’s Original Hermès Birkin Just Sold For Over $10M At Auction

 By Charlie Colville

 If there’s one item that stands out in fashion history, it has to be the Hermès Birkin.
 Brought to life by its namesake, actress and singer Jane Birkin, the handbag has long been synonymous with luxury and craftsmanship.
-And now, the original bag once owned by Jane Birkin is heading to auction, courtesy of Sotheby’s.
-Here’s everything you need to know about the Fashion Icons auction (plus, how to place your bid).
+And now, the original bag once owned by Jane Birki has again boosted its icon status – selling for a hefty $10.1 million (€8.6 million) at auction.
+Here’s the rundown from Sotheby’s Fashion Icons auction.

-Sotheby’s Is Auctioning Off The Original Birkin
+Sotheby’s Auctions The Original Birkin For $10.1M

 The original Birkin was commissioned in 1984 exclusively for (and in collaboration) with Jane Birkin by then-Hermès CEO Jean-Louis Dumas – more on that story here – and later sparked its own fashion phenomenon.